clearlinux/telemetrics-client/README.md

 The data reported by the telemetry client could be understood as two main sets: metadata and a payload.

 The metadata is used to report details of a machine's architecture.
+The current format of the metadata's headers and payload components are presented to and consumed by the telemetry server in a form based on the EMCA JSON Data Interchange Syntax specification.
+Each metadata component and its value are combined into key/value pairs.
+Consequently the header/value pairs are converted to JSON key/value pairs in ASCII form.
+Similarly, The payload is converted into the key "payload" and the value consisting of the contents of the payload in ASCII form.
-The following are the metadata values currently collected (Record Format Version 4):
+Following is a list of the metadata values currently collected (Record Format Version 5):

-* record_format_version: version of the record, currently is 'Version 4'.
-This value changes when new metadata is added.
+* record_format_version: version of the record, currently is 'Version 5'.
+This value changes when new metadata is added, or when the format posted to the server is changed.
+The current record format is based on and fully compliant with the ECMA JSON Data Interchange Syntax.
+Please see www.json.org for details.
 * classification: this field is used to identify the type of record sent by a specific client probe; classifications use the format DOMAIN/PROBE/REST, where DOMAIN is the vendor of the probe, PROBE is the probe name, and REST is a probe-defined field to classify what is contained in the payload.
 * severity: this is an integer value between 1 and 4 where 1 is "low" and 4 is "critical"
-* machine_id: a machine identifier that is rotate every 3 days for privacy reasons.
+* machine_id: a machine identifier that is rotated every 3 days for privacy reasons.
 * creation_timestamp: timestamp when the record was collected.
 * arch: a string describing machine architecture i.e. 'x86_64'.
-* host_type: a string with the combination of 'System Vendor', 'Product Name', and 'Product Version' read from dmi file system.
+* host_type: a string with the combination of 'System Vendor', 'Product Name', and 'Product Version' read from the dmi file system.
 * build: OS build number.
 * kernel_version: Kernel version.
 * payload_format_version: version of the payload, currently is 'Version 1'.
-* system_name: the value after 'ID=' from '/etc/os-release' (or distribution provided folder)
+* system_name: the value after 'ID=' from '/etc/os-release' (or from the distribution provided folder)
-* board_name: a string read from dmi file system that combines 'Board Name' and 'Board Vendor'.
+* board_name: a string read from the dmi file system that combines 'Board Name' and 'Board Vendor'.
 * cpu_model: cpu model name extracted from '/proc/cpuinfo'.
 * bios_version: BIOS version.